CoFH/cofh.github.io/docs/igneous-extruder/index.md

 directly correspond to its output slot.
 This is called auto-output, and occurs whenever the machine finishes processing an item, or every 32 ticks (1.6 seconds) if the machine is inactive.

+A basic igneous extruder can automatically output up to 8 items at a time.
+This amount can be increased by upgrading the machine to a higher [tier](#tiers).

 Which sides correspond to which tanks/slots and whether auto-output is enabled can be configured using the Configuration tab in the machine's GUI.